-Nancy Camacho is GALEO’s DeKalb County Community Organizer.
+Nancy Camacho (She/Her/Ella) is GALEO’s DeKalb County Community Organizer.
 She was born and raised in Moroleon, Guanajuato, Mexico.
 She moved to the U.S at the age of 17.
-Nancy is a sophomore at the University of North Georgia pursuing a Bachelor’s degree in Human Services in hopes to one day use her degree to inspire and help others succeed in the face of
+Nancy is a sophomore at the University of North Georgia pursuing a Bachelor’s degree in Human Services in hopes of one day using her degree to inspire and help others succeed in the face of

 adversity while promoting migrant and immigrant excellence.

-Nancy hopes to gain more knowledge about politics and how important is our civic participation.
-She also hopes to be able to do more work in order to advocate for migrant and Latinx people.
+Nancy hopes to gain more knowledge about politics and how meaningful is our civic participation.
+She also hopes to do more work to advocate for migrant and Latinx people.